eclipsesource/tabris-decorators/doc/@event.md

-# Event Handling
+---
+---

-## @event
+# @event

+> :point_right: Make sure to first read the introduction to [decorators](./index.md).

-Apply this to a property of the type `Listeners` (or `ChangeListeners`) to define a custom event for this class without explicitly creating a `Listeners` instance.
+Apply this decorators to a property of the type `Listeners` (or `ChangeListeners`) to define a custom event for this class without explicitly creating a `Listeners` instance.
 The instance will instead be created lazily.
 The property becomes effectively read-only, but does not have to be marked with `readonly` (though it can be).
 The name of the property __must__ start with 'on', e.g. 'onMyEvent'.
 The decorator can be used in abstract classes, but not interfaces.
 However, interfaces can define a property that is then implemented with `@event`.

 `Listeners` is generic with one type parameter `EventData` that defines the event object interface.
 It needs at least a `target` property whose type should must match the type of the decorated class.
 The `type` and `timeStamp` event properties are added implicitly.